Kripke-Joyal forcing for type theory and uniform fibrations: Cofibrations

 \subsection{Basic definitions}

 This section starts the second part of the paper, in which we use our forcing semantics to describe models of homotopy type theory.
 In order to do so, we assume certain auxiliary structures on our fixed presheaf category, as in~\cite{CoquandT:cubttc}, which give rise to (algebraic) weak factorisation systems~\cite{awodey-warren:homotopy-idtype,van-den-berg-garner,gambino-garner:idtypewfs}.
 As we shall see, forcing allows us to relate precisely category-theoretic concepts, as defined in~\cite{CoquandT:cubttc,gambino-larrea,gambino2017frobenius}, with their type-theoretic counterparts, as defined in~\cite{orton-pitts}.
 Below, we shall take the categorical point of view as our starting point.
+In \cref{defn:cofibrations}, we write $\tE^{\to}_{\mathrm{cart}}$ for the category of arrows and pullback squares in $\tE$.